Digital Economy Committee

-The ICT Committee address issues of infrastructure, legislation, intellectual property rights, business climate and human resources related to information technology and telecommunications in Thailand.
-IPC works to keep Chamber members informed about IT and Telecom-related issues and the developing technologies that affect the business community.
+The Digital Economy Committee address issues of infrastructure, legislation, intellectual property rights, business climate and human resources related to information technology and telecommunications in Thailand.
+Digital Economy works to keep Chamber members informed about IT and Telecom-related issues and the developing technologies that affect the business community.

 May: The topic of the meeting was ‘Digital Economy, Challenges and Opportunities.’
 The presenters discussed one of the most high-profile initiatives of the current Thai government - the pledge to transform Thailand into a knowledge-based Digital Economy by harnessing technology and innovation to drive competitiveness and growth.
 The Digital Economy program is particularly focused on using ICT to provide new livelihoods for Thai entrepreneurs and SMEs, as well as promoting the use of electronic payments to reduce the costs associated with cash transactions.
 While such targets are commendable, implementation and realization have proven to be difficult, and after 20 months in power, the government is now under considerable pressure to deliver on its promises and demonstrate that this initiative can indeed improve Thailand’s struggling economy.